Articles of Association

 Article 11 – Amendments to the Articles of Association

 Members may propose Amendments to the Articles of Association.
-These must be submitted to the Secretary to table at a Board Meeting, for approval and ratification by members at a General Meeting.
+These must be submitted to the Secretary to table at a Board Meeting, for approval and ratification.